7:00 to 8:00 A.M.

 3:00 to 4:00 P.M.

-The Caretaker returns to his cemetery with a truckload of corpses.
-One by one he buries them, feeding them to the giant under the cemetery.
+The Caretaker returns home with a truckload of corpses.
+One by one he buries them, feeding them to the giant under his cemetery.

 It’s just another day for the Caretaker of Ascension Lawn Cemetery.
-One by one he buries them, feeding his yesterdays to a giant grave of millions.
+One by one he buries them, feeding his yesterdays to a giant graveyard of thousands.

 Do it all over again tomorrow.